 Below, we will outline what Suboxone is for those who don’t know.
 We’ll also explain how long this drug stays in a person’s urine.
-Finally, we will discuss Suboxone abuse and tell how you can get Suboxone treatment.
+Finally, we will discuss Suboxone abuse and tell you how you can get Suboxone treatment.

 What Is Suboxone?

 Suboxone is a combination of two drugs–buprenorphine and naloxone.
-Buprenorphine has a slight opioid content so it can activate your brain’s opioid receptors.
+Buprenorphine has a slight opioid content, so it can activate your brain’s opioid receptors.
 Naloxone, on the other hand, blocks someone from receiving a high from opioids.
 In this way, Suboxone is used as a “maintenance medication.”
 Maintenance medication is one that is used to help those struggling with addiction wean off the opiate.

 It may be given to individuals to aid with painful and uncomfortable withdrawal symptoms.
 It may be offered during the early stages of an opioid abuse problem.
-Or it may be given long-term to help with long-term heroin addiction withdrawal and cravings.
+Alternatively, it may be given long-term to help with long-term heroin addiction withdrawal and cravings.

 How Long Does Suboxone Stay in Your Urine?

-You have the question, “how long does Suboxone stay in your urine?”
+You have the question, “How long does Suboxone stay in your urine?”
 The answer to this is that Suboxone in the urine is virtually undetectable.
 In other words, it does not show up on generic drug tests.
 This includes urine tests to test for Suboxone.